Sufi psychology: An Islamic model of psychology

 There is now a substantial literature on combining these elements—ruh, qalb, nafs, and aql (mind)—to create an Islamic model for human behavior which can be the basis for an Islamic Psychology and Psychotherapy.
 A detailed overview of this work is available in Abdallah Rothman, Developing a Model of Islamic Psychology and Psychotherapy Islamic Theology and Contemporary Understandings of Psychology (2021).
 The diagram to the right provides a compact pictorial representation of the model.

 Lataif

-Lataif are special organs of perception in Sufi spiritual psychology, subtle human capacities for experience and action.
-Depending on context, the lataif are also understood to be the corresponding qualities of that experience or action.
+The Laṭāʾif (اللطائف) are special organs of psycho-physiological functioning in Sufi spirituality.

+Depending on context, the Laṭāʾif (plural) are also understood to be the experiential qualities or forms of those functions.